 Thus, the concept of capital refers to all durable goods or any non-financial assets used in the production of goods and services.
 Their renovation in the form of depreciation costs is set in the cost of released products.
 But everything depends on the form of capital.

-The fixed capital differs from the land or other non-renewable resource by the fact that it can be increased due to human labor and entrepreneurial abilities.
+The fixed capital differs from the land or other non-renewable resource by the fact that it can be increased at the expense of human labor and entrepreneurial abilities.
 With the help of an arrow, a caveman could shoot a beast or a bird.
 As it increases its ability to perform useful work, it is its capital.
 For a modern man, an arrow is often the subject of collecting.
 If he does not earn on it, then it is not his capital.
 Does not apply to capital for most people and housing, and their personal cars.
 Exception is made by those who work at home and taxi drivers.
 In the Marxist theory of political economy, capital is understood as money. which are used to buy something and then resell to profit.
 The process of such a commercial exchange is the basis of the capitalist economy.
 In modern schools of economic thought, this is only one type of capital - financial.

 In the narrow sense